Visiting Vienna soon? What a good decision! Don’t miss these 7 tips to enjoy the Austrian Capital at its fullest.

-After walking that much and eating the most delightful food of the Austrian Capital, don’t hesitate to use the the public transport system which is very well done.
+Travel to Vienna is easy but after walking that much and eating the most delightful food of the Austrian Capital, don’t hesitate to use the public transport system which is very well done.
 You can easily and quickly move around the city by bus or trams from morning till night.
-After midnight, some special night buses are still running in the main streets of the center.
+After midnight, some special night buses are still running in the main streets of the centre.

 Metro stations are relatively clean, far from being crowded and everything is clearly marked!
 Nobody shoves you trying to enter before you in the subway (except tourists, obviously) and often you can find a seat without hurry!